Twelve (novel): Plot summary

 The corpses of Nana and the pale boy are found.
 After talking with boys who witnessed the fight at the rec center, detectives place Hunter under arrest because of the blood still on his clothes.

 Jessica wakes up and heads to the skating rink with girlfriends.
 There, she accidentally injures a boy named Andrew by cutting his forehead with her skate.
 Andrew is taken to the hospital and the girls leave the rink.
 Jessica calls Chris and asks for White Mike's phone number, telling him that she wants more Twelve.

 At the hospital, Andrew undergoes surgery and is placed in a room for an overnight stay.
-He is placed in the same room as Sean, a high school football star who is Sara Ludlow's boyfriend.
+He is placed in the same room as Sean, a high school football star.
 Sean was involved in a car accident.
-Sara arriives to visit him and strikes up a conversation with Andrew.
+Sara Ludlow, Sean's girlfriend, arrives to visit him and strikes up a conversation with Andrew.
 Andrew loans her a CD, thinking that it will make a good excuse to see her again.

 Sara then visits Chris and asks him to host another, bigger party on New Year's Eve, since his parents are out of town.
 Chris is apprehensive, but Sara tempts him with sexual favors, so he gives in.

 White Mike meets Jessica with Lionel, who supplies Mike with Marijuana.
 Lionel sells Twelve to Jessica, who asks for his beeper number in case she wants more; Lionel gives her the number.

-White Mike then mentions Charlie, White Mike's cousin who got him into drug dealing and is away at College.
-Lionel killed Charlie.
+White Mike then mentions Charlie, White Mike's cousin who got him into drug dealing and is supposedly away at College.
+Lionel actually killed Charlie.
 He tells White Mike that he has not seen Charlie, and departs.

 Tobias heads to a shoot at the modelling agency.
 There, he meets model Molly.
-Tobias takes Molly to Chris and Claude's where he is keeping his flesh-eating piranhas.
-After showing her the fish, he invites her to the New Year's Eve party and she agrees.
+Tobias takes Molly to Chris and Claude's.
+He eventually invites her to the New Year's Eve party and she agrees.

 Hunter is placed under arrest for the murders of Nana and Charlie.
 He finds that he does not have an alibi.

 Chris and Claude go to a cocktail party hosted by their aunt.
 After it, Claude returns to China Town with Tobias and illegally buys an Uzi submachine gun from one of the shops.